 That leads to two of my favorite comic book pages.
 You can click on them for pop-up, larger versions.

 In “The Nearness of You,” Busiek presents an imaginary world where unrecognizable (and perhaps silly, although I say fun) things occur.
-We don’t recognize people who can fly, time flying figures, time disturbances, or people being “unmade.”
+We don’t recognize people who can fly or travel through time; time disturbances; or people being “unmade.”

 We recognize, though, what Michael is feeling.
 We know grief and what it feels like to lose someone we love.
 We understand how the grief can overwhelm us and take control of our lives.
 We know what it’s like to want the painful thoughts and memories to stop.